-Internal vibrations, also known as internal tremors, can affect people with Parkinson’s disease, multiple sclerosis, or essential tremor.
-Internal tremors are not harmful, but they be can be worrying and may interfere with a person’s daily life.
+Internal vibrations, also known as internal tremors, can feel like a person is shaking on the inside.
+They typically affect people with Parkinson’s disease, multiple sclerosis, or essential tremor.

 Internal tremors are shaking sensations felt inside the body.
 They occur without visible movement, which external tremors produce.